dlt-hub/dlt/docs/website/docs/general-usage/extract-data-from-api/rest-client.md

 - [OffsetPaginator](#offsetpaginator) - pagination based on offset and limit query parameters.
 - [JSONResponseCursorPaginator](#jsonresponsecursorpaginator) - pagination based on a cursor in the JSON response.

+If the API uses a non-standard pagination, you can [implement a custom paginator](#implementing-a-custom-paginator) by subclassing the `BasePaginator` class.

 #### JSONResponsePaginator

 `JSONResponsePaginator` is designed for APIs where the next page URL is included in the response's JSON body.
 This paginator uses a JSON path to locate the next page URL within the JSON response.